Heated oxygen sensor. Click for larger photo

 Cars with a 4-cylinder engine have at least two oxygen sensors; V6 and V8 vehicles have at least four O2 sensors.

 The engine computer (Powertrain Control Module, or PCM) uses the signal from the front oxygen sensor to adjust the air/fuel ratio by adding or subtracting fuel.
 The rear oxygen sensor signal is used to monitor the performance of the catalytic converter.
+In modern cars, an air fuel ratio sensor is used instead of front oxygen sensor.
+It works similarly but is more precise.
+Read about it in this article: air fuel ratio sensor.

 Front (upstream) oxygen sensor